spotfiresoftware/spotfire-quickstart/terraform-k8s/azure-aks/README.md

 ## Prerequisites

 - Required **Spotfire** installation packages.
-You can download them from [eDelivery](https://edelivery.tibco.com/storefront/index.ep).
+You can download them from the [Spotfire Download site](https://www.spotfire.com/downloads).
 - A **Linux host** with admin permissions to install and use the tools.
     You can use a bare metal installed server, a virtual machine, or WSL on Windows.
     In this quickstart we will refer to it as "_the launcher_".